AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 **Scenario 2: Boomerang Touchpoints AND Custom Stages for a Lead**

 In this scenario, a customer has chosen only to track the **SQL stage** with boomerang touchpoints.
-MQL and SAL stages are still being tracked, but with Marketo Measure's Custom Stage feature.
+MQL and SAL stages are still being tracked, but with the [!DNL Marketo Measure] Custom Stage feature.

 ![](assets/2-1.png)

 Notice that the MQL touchpoint position is not labeled with a number.
 This is because it was not selected to be tracked with Boomerang touchpoints.
-When creating touchpoints for stages included in the custom model, but are not tracked with Boomerang, Marketo Measure will take the last occurrence from that stage.
+When creating touchpoints for stages included in the custom model, but are not tracked with Boomerang, [!DNL Marketo Measure] will take the last occurrence from that stage.

-In the case of the SAL stage, Marketo Measure ignores the first two occurrences of this stage.
-Marketo Measure only creates a SAL touchpoint for the *last* occurrence.
+In the case of the SAL stage, [!DNL Marketo Measure] ignores the first two occurrences of this stage. [!DNL Marketo Measure] only creates a SAL touchpoint for the _last_ occurrence.
 In the example above, this happens right before the OC touchpoint.

 The SQL stage is being tracked with Boomerang touchpoints, and three touchpoints have been created and labeled accordingly.